 ENERGY & ENVIRONMENT

 Natural gas is a fossil fuel.
 It is a reliable and resilient energy resource that generates power needed by millions of homes and businesses across the United States.
 It is clean, abundant, and produces more electricity in the United States than any other fuel.
 The U.S. Energy Information Administration estimates natural gas to be the world's fastest growing fossil fuel, with consumption expected to increase 43% between 2015-2040, as world energy consumption increases 28%.
 As the country leverages our abundant shale gas resources, U.S. energy dominance will eliminate dependence on imported fuels from unstable regions of the world, positively affecting foreign and domestic policy.
-Today, natural gas generates 33.8 percent of our nation’s electricity.
-Natural gas consumption releases significantly less carbon dioxide, sulfur dioxide, and other particulates than competing energy sources, which has contributed to an overall reduction in CO2 emissions.
+In 2017, natural gas generated 31.7 percent of our nation’s electricity.
+Natural gas consumption releases significantly less carbon dioxide, sulfur dioxide, and other particulates than competing energy sources, which has contributed to an overall reduction in CO2 emissions, and a 73 percent reduction of six criteria air pollutant emissions since 1970.
 Additionally, as unconventional natural gas production has increased, overall methane emissions have decreased.

 |Year||PA Unconventional Production (mcf)||CH4 Emissions (tons)||Tons CH4 / MMcf produced|